AFg6K7h4fhy2/Forecasting-Tornadoes/.github/ISSUE_TEMPLATE/long_form.md

 ---
-name: General Issue
+name: Long Form Issue Template
-about: An issue template for AFg6K7h4fhy2's repositories.
+about: An extended issue, containing a goal and context, tasks and resources.
-title: ''
+title: ""
-labels: ["general-issue"]
+labels: ["long form issue"]
-assignees: ''
+assignees: ""
 ---

 DELETE_ONCE_ISSUE_IS_CREATED: This template serves as rough scheme for the content of issues in the author's repositories.
 Strict adherence to this template is not necessary; rather, the template acts as a guideline.